prodriguezsosa/weeval/README.md

 # weeval
-Several functions to explore and evaluate embedding models as described in Rodriguez &amp; Spirling (2020).
+Several functions to evaluate and compare embedding models as described in [Rodriguez &amp; Spirling (2020)](https://github.com/ArthurSpirling/EmbeddingsPaper) (forthcoming in the Journal of Politics).